Zagreb indices

+Vertices are labeled by their degree.
+The edges in the first graph are labeled by the sum of the degrees of vertices incident to it, and likewise for the second, but with the product rather than sum of vertices.
+The first and second Zagreb indices respectively are the sums of these edge labels.

 The Zagreb indices are among the oldest topological indices in chemical graph theory, introduced in 1972 by Ivan Gutman and Nenad Trinajstić.
 These graph invariants were originally developed to study the structure-dependency of total $\pi$-electron energy in conjugated molecules and have since become widely used in QSAR/QSPR studies.

 Definition

 For a graph $G$ with vertex set $V(G)$ and edge set $E(G)$, the first Zagreb index $M_1$ and second Zagreb index $M_2$ are defined as: